Age-friendly Communities Grant

 The projects stream supports projects that help older Nova Scotians stay active, healthy and socially connected, support quality of life, and create diverse and engaged communities.

 - reducing social isolation and strengthening social connections

 - providing non-medical support at home or in the community

 See the grant guidelines for project examples.

 Funding is available for up to $25,000 per initiative.

-- university based in Nova Scotia
+- university or non-profit post-secondary institution based in Nova Scotia

 Partnerships with local government and between 2 or more organizations are encouraged.